aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/load-license-from-stream-object/_index.md

 // ExEnd:3
 ```

-## Step 2: Initialize the License Object
+## Step 2: initialize the license object

 Create an instance of the Aspose.Page license class.
 This object will hold the license once we load it.